evisionthemes/bizlight/readme.txt

 == Description ==

 Description: Bizlight theme is clean and elegant lightweight WordPress theme, adequate enough to create a standard site for any corporate house.
 Bizlight is basically designed for the normal WordPress users, in order to create a site quickly and efficiently.
-However, it has many competencies including responsive, bootstrap, HTML5, CSS3, retina ready, font awesome, google font, cross-browser compatibility, color control, layout control, logo upload, translation-ready, custom CSS field, etc. Documentation consists of several parts and shows you the entire process of setting up WordPress and Bizlight theme from scratch.Demo : http://demo.evisionthemes.com/bizlight-pro/ Documentation : http://doc.evisionthemes.com/bizlight/
+However, it has many competencies including responsive, bootstrap, HTML5, CSS3, retina ready, font awesome, google font, cross-browser compatibility, color control, layout control, logo upload, translation-ready, RTL Language Support, custom CSS field, etc. Documentation consists of several parts and shows you the entire process of setting up WordPress and Bizlight theme from scratch.Demo : http://demo.evisionthemes.com/bizlight-pro/ Documentation : http://doc.evisionthemes.com/bizlight/

 == Translation ==